segalion/securitasdirect/README.md

 ##OLD VERSION:
 There are an old bash script command_line tool based on web API (works but its very slow).

-1. Download "securitas" script file
+1. Download securitas script file
 2. make it executable (chmod +x securitas)
 3. edit and change NICK and PASSWD (nano securitas)
 4. try execute (./securitas)